Corymbia/eucalyptus-documentation/content/user_guide/cf_overview/_index.md

 The service WSDL URL for CloudFormation is of the form:

     http://<host-ip>:8773/services/CloudFormation

 The services path may not be necessary if DNS is enabled, it may look something like this:

     http://cloudformation.g-19-10.autoqa.qa1.eucalyptus-systems.com:8773/

-CloudFormation follows the same convention as the other [user-facing services](../shared/glossary.dita#ufs) .
+CloudFormation follows the same convention as the other user facing services.